FocusGradual development of the specialized adult brain through interactions with context

 - Teaching is … N/A

 SynopsisNeurosconstructivism is articulated as a critique of popular beliefs that the brain is innately modularized.
 Neurosconstructivism sees specialization of brain regions – and, consequently, learning and competence – not as a consequence of genetic predetermination but in terms of various sorts of interaction that channel development.
 It offers a developmental approach, asserting that gene–gene and gene–environment interactions contribute to the emergence of module-like structures.
 The theory thus presents an alternative to prevailing assumptions that (dis)abilities are directly linked to brain modules while offering an explanation for why some individuals with impairments in specific areas do not manifest expected disabilities.
-(Contrast Modularity of Mind and Learning (Dis)Abilities Theories.)
+(Contrast Modularity of Mind and the Medical Model of (Dis)Ability.)

 CommentaryTo date, criticisms of Neurosconstructivism has principally come from the perspectives that it criticizes – and so foci and perspectives of commentaries are predictable.